Rubi-k/portfolio-azure-data-engineering/README.md

 # Azure Data Engineering Portfolio

 ## 🌍 About this Repository
-This repository showcases practical **Data Engineering projects on Microsoft Azure**, designed as a portfolio for recruiters and hiring managers.
+This repository showcases **hands-on Data Engineering projects built on Microsoft Azure**, created as a portfolio for recruiters and hiring managers.
-It includes **end-to-end pipelines, documentation, SQL scripts, and architecture diagrams** to demonstrate hands-on experience with Azure services.
+Each project demonstrates end-to-end data workflows — including **ingestion, transformation, orchestration, and publishing** — along with full documentation, SQL scripts, and architecture diagrams.

 ---